MeledjeLaroche/streamlit-dataset-explorer-app/README.md

 # streamlit-dataset-explorer-app
-This app help make exploratory analysis and visualization for specific datasets
+This app helps make exploratory analysis and visualization for specific datasets